 Is payable on death a good idea?

-Another way of owning financial accounts, so that they will pass automatically without probate is called payable on death (POD).
-Payable on death accounts are not joint accounts because during your life you have total ownership of the account.
-After your death the person you chose becomes the owner of the account.
+Another way of owning financial accounts so that they will pass automatically without probate is called payable on death (POD).
+Payable-on-death accounts are not joint accounts because you have total ownership of the account during your life.
+After your death, the person you chose becomes the account owner.
 An example of this type of account is an individual retirement account.
-To set up a payable on death account, contact your bank or financial institution.
+Contact your bank or financial institution to set up a payable-on-death account.

 What is a life estate in real property?

-A life estate gives a person the right to live on or use property during the life estate owner’s lifetime or until his or her death.
-Someone else is the full owner of the property.
-The person only has an ownership interest in the property as long as he or she is alive.
+A life estate gives a person the right to live on or use property during the life estate owner’s lifetime or until he or someone else is the full owner of the property.
+The person only has an ownership interest in the property as long as they are alive.
 Some people will use a life estate to avoid probate.

-The way this works is that the property owner (grantor) has a deed prepared that gives the property to someone else (grantee) when the owner dies.
+This works because the property owner (grantor) has a deed prepared that gives the property to someone else (grantee) when the owner dies.
 The grantor has the right to live on and use the real property until death.
-At the grantor’s death the real property automatically goes to the grantee.
-After the life estate is created, generally the grantor cannot sell the property without the consent of the other person.
-This kind of deed should only be prepared by an attorney.
+The real property automatically goes to the grantee at the death grantor’s death the life estate is created; the grantor generally cannot sell the property without the other person’s consent.
+Only a lawyer should prepare this kind of deed.

 What is the difference between term insurance and whole life insurance?

 Term insurance does not have any cash value until the insured person dies.
 The policy benefit is paid to your beneficiary when you die.
-Whole life insurance has some cash value during the lifetime of the insured and will pay benefits when the insured dies.
-You should review the terms of any insurance policy to see if the benefits are worth the higher premiums of a whole life policy.
+Whole life insurance has some cash value during the insured’s lifetime and will pay benefits when the insured dies.
+You should review the terms of any insurance policy to see if the benefits are worth the higher premiums of a whole-life policy.